-Depending on the variety and position, boxwood can reach between 1 ft and 20 ft in height and 2 ft to 8 ft in width.
+Depending on the variety and position, boxwood shrubs can reach between 1 ft and 20 ft in height and 2 ft to 8 ft in width.
 As well as a great way to introduce hedging, structure and definition box can also be grown in pots as part of a container garden.
-When growing in containers the plants can bring drama and elegance to patio gardens and balconies.
+When growing in containers the boxwood can bring drama and elegance to patio gardens and balconies.

 Box leaves can be toxic to cats, dogs, horses and humans if ingested.
 The foliage can also cause digestive problems and skin irritation.